securestart/sstart/README.md

 It is the spiritual successor to the [Teller](https://github.com/tellerops/teller), modernized and rebuilt in Go for fast execution, reliability, and cross-platform simplicity.

-## 🎯 The Problem sstart Solves
+## 🎯 Why sstart?
-For local development, teams often choose between two bad options:

-1. Static .env files: Highly insecure, prone to being committed to Git, and impossible to audit.

-2. Custom scripts: Complex, unmaintainable shell scripts that only talk to one vault and are difficult to standardize across projects.
+Say goodbye to `.env` files.
+With sstart, we eliminate the need for static `.env` files that store secrets in your project directory.
+Instead, secrets are pulled at runtime from secure backends like AWS Secrets Manager, Azure Key Vault, HashiCorp Vault, or GCP Secret Manager.

+This approach provides multiple security benefits:

+**🔒 Enhanced Security**: No more secrets sitting in files that could be accidentally committed to Git, shared in screenshots, or exposed through other common developer mistakes.
+Secrets are retrieved only when needed, directly from secure vaults.

+**🤖 AI Agent Protection**: In the era of AI-assisted coding, this is crucial.
+Static `.env` files expose secrets to AI agents that read project files during development.
+These secrets can be inadvertently included in prompts, code reviews, or context windows, creating a significant security vulnerability.
+With sstart, secrets are pulled at runtime and never stored in files that AI agents can access—only the configuration structure (`.sstart.yml`) is exposed, keeping your actual secrets safe.

-sstart eliminates both.
-You define all your required secrets from all your sources (e.g., database password from Vault, API key from AWS) in a single, declarative .sstart.yml file.
+You define all your required secrets from all your sources in a single, declarative `.sstart.yml` file, and sstart handles the rest securely.

 ## Features